shrividya-subramaniam/Research-Paper-Summarizer-For-Different-Personas-Using-LangChain-and-RAG/README.md

 ```

 #### Supported Input Sources
-1. Local PDF file: Ensure the PDF is in the same directory or provide the full path)
+1. Local PDF file (Ensure the PDF is in the same directory or provide the full path)
 2. ArXiv paper by ID
 3. ArXiv URL